 Because they’re roasted for less time, they keep more moisture within them: since they’re denser, this actually results in more caffeine than darker roasts!

 As for the best part—flavor—they preserve the unique characteristics and nuances of the bean: thanks to their high acidity (which sounds like a negative connotation, but refers to the range of flavors derived from acids), they’re fruity, bright and vibrant.
 Their body, however, will be more mellow and thinner than darker roasts.

 Light roasts can also be spotted on labels as light city, cinnamon roast or New England roast.

-Our light roast coffee consists of high-quality beans from Ethiopia and Honduras, and is bound to enchant you with its distinctive aroma.
+Our light roast coffee consists of high-quality beans from Columbia and Honduras, and is bound to enchant you with its distinctive aroma.